Deep Blue Sea – The Podcast – Chapter 17: Bone Marrow Meatball Pizza, Kitchen Fights, and Underwater Gas Ovens

 If you get a chance please make sure to review, rate and share.
 You are awesome!

-Deep Blue Sea – The Podcast – Chapter 6: Tool Wrangling, Oscar-Worthy Tinkering, and Shark Fighting
+Deep Blue Sea – The Podcast – Episode 15: Shark Riddles, Melancholy Ballads, and Movie Steam

 You can listen to Deep Blue Sea – The Podcast on Apple Podcasts, Spreaker, Spotify, Tunein, Podcast Addict, Google Podcasts, and everywhere else you listen to podcasts.
 Also, make sure to like our Facebook page!